 I believe we should all think deeply and do our research before we dedicate over 10 years of salary towards a purchase.
 In addition, we should understand the specific risks we take on as homeowners and renters.

-Together, the annual cost of home ownership – money “thrown away” – is between 4% and 6% of the home value.
+Overall, I’ll show that the total cost of home ownership is between 4% and 6% of the home value.
+This is the amount that does not go towards wealth accumulation.

-Let’s take a closer look at the four main costs of home ownership.
+Let’s look at the four main costs of home ownership.

 1. Property Tax